IliyanKostov9/nixos-config/README.md

 - hosts: used for storing the hardware specifications of the machines (and also the specific options of the system wide installed programs, that part actually needs to be moved elsewhere)
 - Makefile: automation script for aliasing the Nix CLI commands in a more user friendly way
 - programs: contains the user/system type of packages
-- shell.nix: a lazy and temporary way to fix a specific LSP issue in Neovim (please ignore this part)
 - wallpaper.jpg: background photo for i3wm

 ## Build instructions